 window.opener object which allows you to partially interact with the referring page.
 This exposes the website to controls like:

-- Partially control the your web page (the page from which a user opened another page).
+- Partially control your web page (the page from which a user opened another page).
 By redirecting it to a malicious URL.

 That's Horrible Hugh!